-Each county is working with the state to protect people experiencing homelessness during COVID-19.
-Counties are also working to prevent others from losing their homes.
+California is protecting people experiencing homelessness during coronavirus and preventing others from losing their homes.

 - Explain your financial situation to your landlord and tell them how much you can pay